brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 }
 ```

-Suddenly there's a new business requirement:
+Next there's a new business requirement:
 users should be restricted in which categories they are allowed to post in.
-This means the category selection should be restricted based on the user.
+In other words: the category selection should be restricted based on the user.

 ```php
 return view('blog.form', [